Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01e_Search.md

   ![Sub-tab Search](../../Assets/Screenshots/RetailSuiteAccounting/Book/Search/BookExtrasSearch.png "[Sub-tab Search]")

 - *Active* [checkbox]
 Select o deselect this checkbox next to a search criterion to activate or deactivate the corresponding search criterion.
-All checkboxes are deselected per default.
+All checkboxes are deselected by default.

 - *Search criterion*
 This column displays a list of the available search criteria.
 The following search criteria are available: